dasarpai/old.dasarpai.github.io/_dsblog/2025-01-29-Understaning-Working-of-CNN.md

 ![Understanding the Working of CNN](/assets/images/dspost/dsp6213-Understanding-Working-of-CNN.jpg)

 # Understanding the Working of CNN
-In this article we will try to understand the working of CNN.
-This article is not for the beginner, if you some understanding of CNN and has come computation related question then this article is helpful for you.
+In this article, we aim to delve deeper into the working of CNNs.
+This article is intended for readers who have a basic understanding of CNNs and have computation-related questions.
+If you have any other questions about CNNs, feel free to ask in the comments.

 **Questions we are looking into.**
 - What is the meaning of convolution in neural network?